How to Find Keywords in a Job Description

 No. Each job description has unique keyword priorities.
 A Data Analyst role wants "SQL" and "Tableau".
 A Product Manager role wants "roadmap" and "stakeholder management".
 Always customize your resume to match the specific job.

-How many keywords do I need to pass ATS?
+How many keywords do I need?

 What if the job description doesn't list specific skills?